Namibia

 Continue along the Huab River across a wide plain, stopping for lunch at 'cheetah tree'.
 The afternoon ride is long and through fascinating scenery.
 Dinner and night at View Point camp.

-Day 6 Breakfast and ride southwest towards the Ugab River.
-Lunch at 'Lion head' and then a long canter to the mouth of a narrow canyon.
-Continue through spectacular country to camp near Brandberg West.
+Day 6 Breakfast and the route heads southwest towards the Ugab River.
+Lunch stop at 'Lion head' and then a long canter to the mouth of a narrow canyon.
+Continue through spectacular country to the new camp near Brandberg West.
 Dinner and night in camp.

 Day 7

-Breakfast in camp and then ride on, winding your way through reeds and kori bush thickets along the Ugab to Brakwasser, another place of brackish water.
+Breakfast in camp, then ride on, winding through reeds and kori bush thickets along the Ugab to Brakwasser, another place of brackish water.
 After lunch, ride up a deserted gorge with fascinating folded rockwalls.
 Dinner and night in camp.

 Day 8